scikit-sparse/scikit-sparse/doc/cholmod.rst

 .. autofunction:: cholesky_AAt

-However, some users may want to break the fill-reduction analysis and actual decomposition into separate steps, and instead begin with one of the ``analyze`` functions, which perform only fill-reduction:
+Some users may want to break the fill-reduction analysis and actual decomposition into separate steps, and instead begin with one of the ``analyze`` functions, which perform only fill-reduction: